breadbros/BREADitor/README.md

 * ME4 bugs / improvements

   - tileset
-    * must use eyedropper to select from tileset. should work regardless of tool
-    * selecting from tileset forces opposite click to empty/magenta tile in UI, but retains actual tile index using eyedropper on map with click opposite of the one set by tileset does the same
     * tileset +/- zoom seems to lose its "middle range" levels after a few uses
     * If you've selected a parallax layer, the parallax offsets will apply to the tileset (???)

   - general
-    * often, canvas will stop updating
     * A mouse-over-tile outline
     * tools can be selected, but either cannot be used, or their effect not visible
     * toggling layer visibility has no effect either